DeepDoge/master-ts-rpc/README.md

 Querying and etc, should not be part of the RPC library, it should be build around the RPC library and should be separate.<br/>
 And RPC requests should be simple enough that they can be called manually from clients using different languages without the need for this library.<br/>
 You don't have to make simple things complex.

+## Pros
+- While providing a stringifier and parser method built-in, it also let's you use any other stringifier and parser.
+You don't have to use JSON.
+- It let's you create multiple RpcHandlers and Clients so you don't have to put everything in one place.
+- You can call your rpc functions from anywhere, server-side, client-side etc.
+- Rpc functions are just like any other function you don't have to think about you are using a rpc function, as long as stringifier and parser can handle all of the parameters of the function.
+- It simple, and small.
+- Let's you configure and setup it any way you want.
+For example in this README.md file I don't show it but for example for a project I'm working on I use master-rpc and I just group every time into a single file, and use async import and SSR check for vite to treeshake the rpc functions from client-side.
+Which works great.
+It just gives you some stuff, that you can place and configure any way you want.
+- It's just a library that helps you build a rpc system around your project fast and easy.

+## Cons
+- You can't use many heap types, because some imposimple to stringify and parse.
+But that's true for any API library.
+- I have been sitting here and thinking, can't find anything bad, maybe add some later.

 # Usage